Malacath-92/Proxy-PDF-Maker/README.md

 > [!NOTE]
 > Some options are hidden by default and are only visible when enabling `Advanced Mode`, all such options are marked.

+### Project

+#### Project Name
+This is the name of the project, which will correspond to the file name when saved.

+#### New Project
+This button will open a popup which lets you pick a couple options for the new project.
+All other options will be set to the default.
+When creating a new project you will be warned if the current project is not saved.

+#### Save Project
+Will directly save the project, nothing more to it.

+#### Load Project
+Opens a drop-down showing all projects you have previously saved.

 ### Print Options
-These options control the format of the output, both the final pdf as well as the cropped images.
+These options control the format of the output, both the final pdf as well as the in-app images.

+#### Alignment Test
+Generates a small two-page pdf file which you can print and then use to verify your settings.
+The two settings you have to verify are that you are printing at the right scale and that front- and backsides are well aligned.

+#### Render Header
+Renders a header with the name of the pdf, the current page, and the total pages.

 #### Card Size
 The options for this are defined in `config.ini`, but can be edited via a popup that appears when pressing the <img src="res/edit.png" alt="edit" width="15"/> button next to it.
 The different columns are explained below.